Forging the legendary Master Sword from chemical trial to physical wax.

 MISSION BRIEFING

 This week, the challenge was to master chemical materials to create molds and cast parts.
 I decided to make the iconic Master Sword from Zelda.
-The process consisted of printing the master in resin, creating a two-part silicone mold degassed in a vacuum chamber, and finally casting the piece in wax.
+The process consisted of printing the master in resin, creating a two-part urethane rubber mold degassed in a vacuum chamber, and finally casting the piece in wax.

 CO-OP MISSION: TEAM PROTOCOLS